marcoortiz479/The_Rise_and_Fall_of_Programming_Languages_R/README.md

 # 📉 The Rise and Fall of Programming Languages | R

-This R-based project analyzes the popularity trends of programming languages over time, using a dataset of tag usage by year.
-The insights are visualized through time series plots and exploratory data analysis.
+Analyzed usage trends of 15+ programming languages across GitHub and Stack Overflow using R (tidyverse).
+Created ranked visualizations showing rising and declining popularity over a 10-year span to highlight shifts in developer preferences.

 ## 📁 Project Contents